the-rahul-kumar/ga-homework-challenge-wk3/README.md

 ## Project Requirements

-In a Jupyter Notebook, create working solutions for all of the **required** questions.
+In a Jupyter Notebook, create working solutions for all of the **required** questions for the Option you've chosen.
 Your notebook should include:

 1. Text for each question, copy and pasted from the starter-code provided.
 2. A working solution to each problem.